Sourced Advocate Composite Persona Architecture

 Any Domain

-Calibration is the process of moving a composite from a baseline prompt to research-ready through iterated QNaN runs and dimensional gap analysis.
+Calibration is the process of moving a composite from a baseline prompt to research use through iterated QNaN runs and dimensional gap analysis.
 It happens entirely at the prompt layer.
 No fine-tuning.
 No weight changes.
 The calibration record is portable across models.

 01